-Seattle’s Ken Jennings named first interim guest host of ‘Jeopardy!’
+Seattle’s Ken Jennings named 1st interim guest host of ‘Jeopardy!’

-Seattle’s Ken Jennings has been named the first in a series of interim guest hosts from “within the Jeopardy! family” when the long-running quiz show resumes production on Nov.
+Seattle’s Ken Jennings has been named the first in a series of interim guest hosts from “within the ‘Jeopardy!’ family” when the long-running quiz show resumes production on Nov.
 30, the show’s producers said Monday.

 They are not naming a long-term replacement for host at this time.